Occupation Report ยท Finance & Banking

 Your personalised plan

-Wealth Managers score 38/100 on average — but your score depends on seniority, location, and skills.
+Wealth Managers score 38/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Portfolio Performance Reporting the job actually involves.

 Not a Wealth Manager?
 Check your own score.